 "I do not want him here!" declares the young lord of Phantomhive.
 His cheeks, still melded with baby-fat, are puffing out adorably, reddened in an irritated blush.
 The situation is rather difficult on the butler.

 "But, my lord, shinigami or not, Grell is a guest.
 It is unbecoming of a noble to turn away a guest, or treat one badly when in one's care," the demon admonishes.
 Ciel's cheeks puff out further.

 "Fine," the blue-eyed boy finally agrees, almost too placidly.
 Sebastian feels himself slowly growing weary.
 "But he will not sleep in my beds, he will not eat my food, and he certainly—" Sebastian sighs, readying him for a headache. "—will not flirt with my butler!"

 The butler's eyes widen in shock for the first time in centuries, and when he looks back, Ciel is flushing even darker, his eyes averted.
 Sebastian allows himself a smile.
 "Of course, my lord."

 Ciel is the most elegant human he has met in a while.
 Sure, the boy cannot dance without stepping on his toes, and he isn't very athletic, but his subconscious movements are graceful.
 Sebastian loves to watch him, and does so in an almost predatory manner.

 He loves to watch Ciel take notes with his quill, loves to watch him play chess, loves the way his fingers join together when he steeples them, loves how he raises his pale legs and arms to wash them in the bath.
-His watching Ciel is a very demonic trait (he's very possessive of what he considers his own, and Ciel is his own, body and soul).
+His watching Ciel is a very demonic trait (he's very possessive of what he considers his own, and Ciel has been his own for over a decade now, body and soul).